 The remarkable visual capabilities of Tableau are what it is known for.
 Tableau is developed to read and handle complex data formats and computations to produce required data blending and dashboarding to present you with extremely insightful data visualizations in the form of understandable graphs and charts.
 The researchers say that visuals are more impactful on memory than numbers and words.
 Consequently, Tableau seems to have made analyzing data easier, which otherwise would very confusing through the traditional spreadsheets.

-Tableau software offers the easy, "drag and drop" way of creating data visuals.
-Even a beginner can get hands-on the software in very less time.
+Tableau Software offers the easy, "drag and drop" way of creating data visuals.
+Even a beginner can get hands-on software in very little time.
 The interface is built to handle endless variations with an additional capability of warning you for visuals against the best practices.

-Tableau is responsive for devices.
+Tableau is responsive to devices.
 The reports and other UI automatically gets resized according to the device size, it is opened on.
-Hence it is mobile, tablet, and laptop friendly in nature.
+Hence it is mobile, tablet, and laptop-friendly in nature.

 There are many Tableau enthusiasts, who are constantly contributing to the Tableau community growth.
 There are immense forums that support any Tableau beginner with the blockers he or she is facing.
 Overall, their community support is commendable.